MRI Technology: The New Option for Prostate Diagnosis and Treatment

 - An IV will be started to administer contrast.

-- The entire exam is usually completed in 45-60 minutes.
+- The entire exam is usually completed within 45 - 60 minutes.

 - Conscious sedation is administered through an IV for the patient’s comfort.

-- An MRI-compatible needle sleeve is gently placed 3 to 4 inches into the rectum.
+- An MRI-compatible needle sleeve is gently placed three to four inches into the rectum.

 - The entire procedure will take about one hour.

-One of our board certified radiologists will interpret your images and send your referring provider a written report and pictures detailing the findings of your exam.
-Your provider will go over your results with you.
+One of our board-certified radiologists will interpret your images and send your referring provider a written report and pictures detailing the findings of your exam.
+Your referring provider will go over your results with you.